 Haem iron is a type of iron that’s primarily found in animal products and at a level of around 40% of the total amount of iron in them with the rest being non-haem iron.
 The form of iron that’s found in most plant products is non-haem.
-All the iron in Huel is naturally occurring and is provided by the main ingredients with no additional added.
-As there are no animal products in Huel, all the iron present is non-haem iron.
+All the iron in Huel Products is naturally occurring and is provided by the main ingredients with no additional added.
+As there are no animal derivied ingredients in Huel Products, all the iron present is non-haem iron.

 The most notable antinutrient that affects levels of iron and some other minerals is phytic acid.
 Phytic acid, also known as inositol hexakisphosphate, is a naturally occurring storage form of phosphorus in plant seeds, and the bound form is known as phytate.
-The oats and flaxseeds in Huel are both rich in phytic acid.
+The oats and flaxseeds in Huel Products are both rich in phytic acid.
 Phytic acid is often portrayed in a bad light due to its antinutrient effect where it reduces the absorption of a few minerals including iron, zinc and manganese.
 However, its health benefits are often overlooked.
 Phytic acid is an antioxidant[9-11] and has been shown to be anticarcinogenic.
 Iron can behave as a free-radical, contributing to oxidative stress which can be damaging to the body, so phytic acid’s ability to sequester and trap iron is beneficial.
 Phytic acid can also bind heavy metals (e.g. cadmium and lead) and help prevent their accumulation in the body.
 Read more in our article Phytonutrients in Huel.